 It is a commonplace to many today that the asylums were not places of healing, but zones for disappearing and segregating people, and yet their original proponents thought such segregation was in itself therapeutic.
 While antipsychotics are now reflexive treatment for psychosis, they were originally lauded as a way to quell disruption on the wards.
 Their name is a misnomer: they were not developed and invested in because they corrected the apparently faulty brain chemistry that causes psychosis; they tranquilized.
 Today, they used most widely in prisons, nursing homes, and on "troublesome" (though non-psychotic) children.
 Speaking generally, mainstream psychiatry has oscillated between a pessimistic and an optimistic outlook on treatment for centuries.
 Innovative treatments of the past (water treatments, shock therapy) were once thought to help reduce suffering for the mad person, but each, in times of overcrowding or symptom management, has also been used to tranquilize and punish the unruly; managerial tools (drugs) of the past have become therapies.
 The history of psychiatric diagnostics and treatments is anarchic.
 The question of when a treatment is said to "work" and for whom remains open.
-"No no knows" is the answer to the question of madness, forcing the concerned to openly and critically take up these questions as their common lot with humility and rigor.
+"No one knows" is the answer to the question of madness, forcing the concerned to openly and critically take up these questions as their common lot with humility and rigor.